-- Facebook: The world’s largest social network, with more than 1.15 billion people using the site (as of September 2013).
+- Facebook: The world’s largest social network, with more than 1.32 billion monthly active users (as of June 2014).
 Users create a personal profile, add other users as friends, and exchange messages, including status updates.
 Brands create pages and Facebook users can “like” brands’ pages.

 - Twitter: A social networking/micro-blogging platform that allows groups and individuals to stay connected through the exchange of short status messages (140 character limit).